clrnd/discogs2pg/README.md

 stack install
 ```

-and adding stack's binary path to your PATH.
+and adding stack's binary path to your PATH (if you haven't already).

 ### Usage

-For a default everything in Ubuntu you would, for example:
+Supposing we downloaded the 20150810 dump:

+* discogs_20150810_artists.xml.gz
+* discogs_20150810_labels.xml.gz
+* discogs_20150810_masters.xml.gz
+* discogs_20150810_releases.xml.gz

+and we didn't decompress them, then we can do:

 ```
 $ createdb discogs
 $ psql discogs < source_dir/sql/tables.sql
-$ discogs2pg -d 20150807 -c dbname=discogs
+$ discogs2pg -g -d 20150810 -c dbname=discogs
 $ # wait an hour or two ...
 $ psql discogs < source_dir/sql/indexes.sql
 ```